AirshipWeb/airship-website/src/pages/blog/cluster-api-development-environment.md

 <br>

 That's all there is to it!
-If you made it this far you should have a working CAPD environment to develop in.
+If you made it this far, you should have a working CAPD environment to develop in.

 I'd like to thank Michael McCune and the rest of the Cluster API community for helping me troubleshoot my setup so that I could share these steps with you.
 The Cluster API community is available on [Slack](http://slack.k8s.io/) in the